ksamuel/smit/README.rst

 Default parameters
 ======================

-When the program starts, in the output, among other lines, you will see:

-Starting to log in "path to a file.log"

-This will be where the log file is.

 Most settings are in the administration pages, and you will be greated with a prompt to enter them after your first login.
 The default login and password are "admin" and have administrators rights.